 We've compiled a list of tips and the best agility training workouts designed to improve a young athlete's skills, speed, agility, and overall athletic development.

 Generally speaking, a stronger muscle is a faster muscle.
 However, sending a young athlete to the weight room to hammer out curls, benches, and squats may not be effective.
 Additionally, it can also result in injury or burnout.

 Youth athletes can be categorized into three primary school levels: Elementary School, Middle School, and High School.
-The training for an athlete in Elementary or Middle School is different than training for a High School athlete.
-Each age group has distinct growth and developmental stages, which require specific types of agility training exercises to maximize speed and strength development.
+The youth agility training exercises for an youth athlete in Elementary or Middle School is different than training for a High School athlete.
+Each age group has distinct growth and developmental stages, which require specific types of agility training drills to maximize speed and strength development.

 Top Agility Training Exercises for Jr. Athletes

 Non-impact injuries typically occur when landing after a jump or slowing down after running full speed.
 This act of landing or slowing is commonly referred to as deceleration.
 Deceleration is vital to training not only to reduce the risk of injury but also to improve performance.

 - Start by having your athlete jump up as high as possible on one leg, safely landing on the same leg.

 - Immediately have them lower the opposite foot, taking 3 full seconds to lower the foot to the ground.

 - Take an additional 3 seconds to lower into a full squat with both legs.

 This youth agility training exercise helps an athlete gain an appreciation for the balance and control required to accelerate and decelerate.